{{ summaryTitle }}

 Base concrete volume

-The measured shape volume before waste allowance is added.
+The measured shape volume before waste allowance, bag rounding, or ready-mix rounding.

 Ready-mix ticket